MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

 :construction: Add link to repo once guide is there.

 > [!TIP]
 > If you use other Azure platform services in your own project, you may want to browse the marketplace for Visual Studio Code.
 There are a lot of extensions avaialble which are maintained and published by Microsoft and the community.
-Just select Categoriy `Azure` in search field or click this link: [https://marketplace.visualstudio.com/search?target=VSCode&category=Azure&sortBy=Publisher](https://marketplace.visualstudio.com/search?target=VSCode&category=Azure&sortBy=Publisher).
+Just select Categoriy `Azure` in search field or click [here](https://marketplace.visualstudio.com/search?target=VSCode&category=Azure&sortBy=Publisher).

 ## Where to next?